Mtey70/alx-system_engineering-devops/0x02-shell_redirections/README.md

 save current state of directory
 Duplicate last line
 No more javascript
-count number of directories and sub directories
+count number of directories and sub directories display the 10 newest files in the current directory